01 of 25

 Kobalt at Park Central, Phoenix, Arizona

-A friendly, slightly trendy, gay bar a short drive north of downtown at Park Central Mall, Kobalt (3110 N. Central Ave., 602-264-5307) is popular for its variety of theme nights, including karaoke on Sunday and Tuesday, piano cabaret on Friday and Saturday, and Broadway tunes on Thursdays.
-An upscale, attractive layout with dim lighting and glass-top bar tables lend a warm and welcoming ambience and there's a patio, too.
-It's just up the street from Bar on Central, another very popular gay hangout in town.Continue to 23 of 34 below.
+A friendly, slightly trendy, gay bar a short drive north of downtown at Park Central Mall, Kobalt (3110 N. Central Ave., 602-264-5307) is popular for its variety of theme nights, including karaoke on Sunday and Tuesday, a piano cabaret on Friday and Saturday, and Broadway tunes on Thursdays.
+An upscale, attractive layout with dim lighting and glass-top bar tables lend a warm and welcoming ambiance and there's a patio, too.
+It's just up the street from Bar on Central, another very popular gay hangout in town.Continue to 18 of 25 below.

 Roscoe's Sports Bar & Grill, Phoenix, Arizona

 Roscoe's on 7th (4531 N. 7th St., 602-285-0833) is a convivial little sports bar with an extremely popular happy hour.
-The big draw are the 13 video monitors, which show every kind of sporting event imaginable.
+The big draw is the 13 video monitors, which show every kind of sporting event imaginable.
 But Roscoe's is also known for its cheap drink specials and for hosting area gay sports leagues and teams.
-The bar's All-Star Grills serves lunch and dinner, too.Continue to 24 of 34 below.
+The bar's All-Star Grills serves lunch and dinner, too.Continue to 19 of 25 below.